Neil Lanctot

 Neil Lanctot (born 1966) is an American historian and author.

-Biography
+Two of his books, Negro League Baseball and Campy, were finalists for the Casey Award while the former won the Seymour Medal.

+Early life

 Lanctot was born in Woonsocket, Rhode Island.
 He attended the University of Pennsylvania, graduating in 1987 with a B.A. in English.
 He subsequently earned an M.A. in American History from Temple University in 1992 and a Ph.D. from the University of Delaware in 2002.

+Career

 Lanctot's first book, Fair Dealing and Clean Playing: The Hilldale Club and the Development of Black Professional Baseball, 1910-1932, was published by McFarland and Company in 1994.
 In 2007, Syracuse University Press released a paperback edition.

-His second book, Negro League Baseball - The Rise and Ruin of a Black Institution, appeared in 2004 and received critical acclaim from numerous publications, including the front cover of the Sunday New York Times Book Review.
+His second book, Negro League Baseball: The Rise and Ruin of a Black Institution, appeared in 2004 and received critical acclaim from numerous publications, including the front cover of the Sunday New York Times Book Review.

+The book was hailed by the New York Times as “prodigiously researched" and “enormously important."

-In March 2011, his third book, Campy - The Two Lives of Roy Campanella, was published by Simon & Schuster.
+In March 2011, his third book, Campy: The Two Lives of Roy Campanella, was published by Simon & Schuster.
 The book was the first to uncover the true story behind Roy Campanella's near fatal car accident in 1958 and his rocky relationship with Brooklyn Dodger great Jackie Robinson.
-Campy received positive reviews from the Los Angeles Times, Publishers Weekly, Pittsburgh Post-Gazette, Baseball America, and several other publications upon its release.
-It was also named an alternate Book of the Month Club selection.
-In a review of for The Washington Independent Review of Books, Bob Luke writes that "Lanctot brings to light a man whose life reached the highest highs and the lowest lows, telling well the story of a remarkable ball player whose career has not had the recognition it deserves.
+Campy received positive reviews from the Los Angeles Times, Publishers Weekly, Pittsburgh Post-Gazette, and several other publications upon its release.

+In a review by The Washington Independent Review of Books, Bob Luke writes that "Lanctot brings to light a man whose life reached the highest highs and the lowest lows, telling well the story of a remarkable ball player whose career has not had the recognition it deserves.
 It’s an important story told with ease and authority."